Synchronization has occurred.

 —well, they almost sounded like a threat.
 Atienna supposed that words could be a reasonable weapon of choice.
 Words were powerful, after all—and even more powerful when one used another’s own words against them.
 A secretary was quite a terrifying thing in that perspective.
 Keeper of words and knowledge.

 “I am Alexei’s advisor.”
 The woman who stood to Yulia’s left smiled gently as she introduced herself.
 Even though most of her features were obscured by her fur clothing, Atienna could tell that she was quite beautiful.
 The black curls that popped out from her fur cap framed her pale face, and the bright red lipstick she wore brought out the fullness of her lips.
 Atienna couldn’t help but think that something about this woman reminded her of Cadence’s Alma.
 “I am Cvetka Akulova.”

 Their eyes met and Atienna offered her a small smile.
 Cvetka returned the gesture and lowered her gaze.

-“Oh, don’t undersell yourself, Sigurd,” Alexei said with a light chuckle.
-“Sigurd here is from one of Aquarius’s special administrative regions.
+“Oh, don’t undersell yourself, Sigrid,” Alexei said with a light chuckle.
+“Sigrid here is from one of Aquarius’s special administrative regions.
 They operate under us, albeit a bit independently, so you’re in for a rare treat.
 She was born and raised in one of the mountainous tribes….
 Which mountain was it?
 Valdol?”

 There was tension there.
 How unpleasant.